Rhyothemis

 Rhyothemis is a genus of dragonfly in the family Libellulidae.

 They are commonly known as flutterers.

 Rhyothemis species are found in Africa, Asia, Australia and the Pacific region.
 The flight of the genus Rhyothemis is usually fluttering, leading to the common description of "flutterer" for most species in the genus.

+Etymology

+The genus name Rhyothemis is derived from the Greek ῥέω (rheō, "to flow") and -themis, from Greek Θέμις (Themis), the goddess of divine law, order and justice.
+In early odonate taxonomy, names ending in -themis were widely used for dragonflies.
+The name may refer to the irregularly banded and coloured wings of species in the genus, resembling flow banding in rhyolite.

 Species

 The genus Rhyothemis includes the following species: